open-telemetry/oteps/text/0156-columnar-encoding.md

 The `BatchStatus` message definition is relatively simple and essentially self-explanatory.

 The server may respond with either a success ('OK') or an error ('ERROR') status.
-Depending on the delivery_type, the success response indicates telemetry data is successfully received (BEST_EFFORT delivery type) or processed end-to-end (AT_LEAST_ONCE delivery type).
+Receiving an `OK` means that the message received by the collector has been processed by the collector.
 If the server receives an empty `BatchEvent` the server should respond with success.

 When an error is returned by the server it falls into 2 broad categories: retryable and not-retryable: